PDP-1: History

 The launch of the PDP-1 marked a radical shift in the philosophy of computer design: it is the first commercial computer that focuses on interaction with the user rather than just the efficient use of computer cycles.

-The first ever reference to malicious hacking is 'telephone hackers' in MIT's student newspaper, The Tech of hackers tying up the lines with Harvard, configuring the PDP-1 to make free calls, war dialing and accumulating large phone bills.
+The first ever reference to malicious hacking is 'telephone hackers' in MIT's student newspaper, The Tech, of hackers tying up the lines with Harvard, configuring the PDP-1 to make free calls, war dialing and accumulating large phone bills.

 Peripherals

-The PDP-1 uses punched paper tape as its primary storage medium.
-Unlike punched card decks, which could be sorted and re-ordered, paper tape is difficult to physically edit.
+The PDP-1 uses fanfold punched paper tape as its primary storage medium.
+Unlike punched card decks, which could be sorted and re-ordered, paper tape is tedious to physically edit.
 This inspired the creation of text-editing programs such as Expensive Typewriter and TECO.
 Because it is equipped with online and offline printers that were based on IBM electric typewriter mechanisms, it is capable of what, in 1980s terminology, would be called "letter-quality printing" and therefore inspired TJ-2, arguably the first word processor.

-The console typewriter is the product of a company named Soroban Engineering.
-It uses an IBM Model B Electric typewriter mechanism, modified by the addition of switches to detect keypresses, and solenoids to activate the typebars.
+The console typewriter, known as the Computeriter, was provided by Soroban Engineering.
+It is an adapted IBM Model B Electric typewriter mechanism, modified by the addition of switches to detect key presses, and solenoids to activate the typebars.
 It uses a traditional typebar mechanism, not the "golfball" IBM Selectric typewriter mechanism, which was not introduced until the next year.
 Lettercase is selected by raising and lowering the massive type basket.
 The Soroban is equipped with a two-color inked ribbon (red and black), and the interface allows color selection.
 Programs commonly use color-coding to distinguish user input from machine responses.
 The Soroban mechanism is unreliable and prone to jamming, particularly when shifting case or changing ribbon color.

 Offline devices are typically Friden Flexowriters that have been specially built to operate with the FIO-DEC character coding used by the PDP-1.
 Like the console typewriter, these are built around a typing mechanism that is mechanically the same as an IBM Electric typewriter.
 However, Flexowriters are highly reliable and were often used for long unattended printing sessions.
 Flexowriters have electromechanical paper tape punches and readers which operate synchronously with the typewriter mechanism.
 Typing rates are about ten characters per second.
 A typical PDP-1 operating procedure is to output text to punched paper tape using the PDP-1's "high speed" (60-character-per-second) Teletype model BRPE punch, then to hand carry the tape to a Flexowriter for offline printing.